luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 We had a very aggressive deadline of 6 months to fully develop a PWA.

-It needed to work offline, on mobile devices, be easy to use and looked modern and engaging.
+It needed to work offline, on mobile devices, be easy to use, and looked modern and engaging.

 And to be developed quickly.